-- Publication date: This matters more for informational works concerning science, health, finances, or travel (topics where information can quickly become outdated and incorrect) than it does for works of fiction, poetry, hobby guides, or self-help materials. - Author: If it is a work by a well-known/well-regarded author, this could be cause for keeping it.
+• Publication date: This matters more for informational works concerning science, health, finances, or travel (topics where information can quickly become outdated and incorrect) than it does for works of fiction, poetry, hobby guides, or self-help materials.

+- Author: If it is a work by a well-known/well-regarded author, this could be cause for keeping it.
 That said, you probably don't need to keep a copy of every book James Patterson has ever published; these items are generally widely available and can be acquired from elsewhere, if necessary. - Publisher - Physical condition: is the book in poor condition?
 Can it be refreshed/repaired? - Availability of additional copies: Do you have more than one copy of this book in circulation?
 Do other libraries in system have copies as well? - Circulation rates: is the item borrowed with some regularity, or does it spend most of its life on the shelf?

-- Relevance to the community - Availability of other resources
+As a reminder, you can request circulation reports for your collection by contacting the Manager, Systems and Technical Services. - Relevance to the community - Availability of other resources